Renewable & Efficient Energy

 Electrical contracting firm that specializes in the design, sale, and installation of grid-tied solar electric (PV) systems.
 Services Jefferson, Clallam, Kitsap, and Mason Counties.
 Be sure to check out their FAQ section, which provides detailed information to answer your questions about solar.

-Fredrickson Electric
+Frederickson Electric

 A local firm that installs solar photovoltaic systems for homes, businesses, and public buildings, primarily in Jefferson, Clallam, and Kitsap counties.